bu-528-sp19/Deduplicating-Cloud-functions/README.md

   * For providers who mostly deal with data generated from external end-points like IoT devices, cloud systems monitors, weather sensors, social media, mobile devices, etc

-  * By avoiding container startup latency: Since most platforms execute stateless functions inside containers, eliminating redundant activation of functions results in low latency.

 *  Presents a framework for improving “performance/cost” for end-users:

     * End-users will use this framework indirectly which will, in turn, decrease the application cost for them since this framework increases throughput.

-    * Availability to improve throughput by offering the user to define PoVs: PoVs(Point of Variability) are parts of the data that is not important for the execution and should be ignored such as metadata.
-Availability of letting the user choose those points allows a more fine-grained de-duplication.

-* Scalability: This novel storage de-duplication framework is designed and will be implemented for serverless execution model which in principle is flexible regarding scaling.
-An application can be scaled automatically or by adjusting its capacity through toggling the units of consumption.

-* Security: Security can be ensured by writing secure application code and tight access control over source code.
+    * A framework which would work for any stateless function in a serverless environment.

 **What will not be delivered?**

-* This framework does not help save storage space since for every unique data coming, data could be multiple for multiple users.**(fix this or delete it)**
+* This framework does not help save storage space since for every unique data coming, data could be multiple for multiple users.

 * This system can only be implemented on storage closed-loop functions, which takes data from data storage and writes the result again to the data storage.
 However, external stimuli functions are not the part of this de-duplication design because they take their data from storage but then trigger external events.